streamdao/swap/stream-swap-math/README.md

 ## Documentation

-Detailed information on how to build on Saber can be found on the [Saber developer documentation website](https://docs.saber.so/docs/developing/overview).
+Detailed information on how to build on Stream Protocol can be found on the [StreamSwap developer documentation website](https://docs.streamprotocol.org/docs/swap/developing/overview).

 ## License

-Saber StreamSwap is licensed under the Apache License, Version 2.0.
+StreamSwap is licensed under the Apache License, Version 2.0.